SazumiVicky/AyakaV2/README.md

 ##

+<h4>IP Address Replacement</h4>

+- An IP address can only be changed when there is a previous IP.
+- The "Type 60k" can change its IP address up to 3 times.
+- And the "Type 100k" can change its IP address up to 5 times.

+##

 <h4>Is there a refund when the script has been purchased?</h4>

 <p>Once you have the script, there is no way to delete it, even if you swear.</p>